-One of the main reasons I’m only running twice a week is because there are so many other things I want to do too including Reformer Pilates, road biking, spin classes and HIIT training.
+One of the main reasons I’ve ended up only running twice a week was because there are so many other things I wanted to do including Reformer Pilates, road biking, spin classes and HIIT training.
 There are only seven days in a week sadly, and rest also needs to be scheduled.

 What kinda 10km training plan do you usually use?!
 Ever run just twice a week?!